PavelJordanov/Phrasal-Chunking-AI/README.md

 1. **Adversarial Training**: Our project framework magnifies the strategy of misspelling simulation to prompt deep resilience of the NLP text in phrasal chunking.
 Mimicking a world with habitual or abrupt typing snags, this data modulation engrains the solutioning dexterity for a differentiated and differential world of typos.

 2. **Tweaking at the Solver Level**: Realizing a slope in the learning curve by partitioning the learning rates between the pre-trained encoder layers and the succeeding classification head, we funneled in a hybrid technique to 'fine-coarse' learning schema.

-### Applications

-The realized differential weight in the disturbed context (courtesy of purposeful feature engineering) and along the technique curve, avails the NLP preparation in:

-- **Autocorrection and Suggestion Pods**: Crafting an on-the-go, finely-accurate sub-layer, operational over various devices.
-- **Enhanced Voice-to-Text Production**: Effectuating a cost-saving and accuracy optimization on the primary pass.
-- **Recommendation Stack's Input Signal Tuning**: Edging the IR/NLP symbiosis over signs of slippage from imperfect signals (noisy data).